top of page

 Submission Guidelines

 We welcome submissions of animated films, especially from students and emerging animators.
 Prizes are awarded in the following categories: Best Student Film, Best Supershort, Best Film from a Vermont Animator, Best Use of Traditional Media, and Best Overall.
+Submissions close on Friday, 2/13/26 at 11:59PM.

 - Films must be at least 10 seconds long